On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Preliminaries and Overview of Main Results

+It is well established that the Gale-Shapley algorithm matches each agent in the proposing side to their optimal stable partner.
+That is, agents on the proposing side are matched to their most preferred out of all agents they are matched to under any stable matching.
+Consequently, all agents on the proposing side get their maximum possible utility under any stable matching.
+However, this does not extend to fractional matchings.
+Consider the matching instance described by Figure \ref{subfig:unstab}.
+Here, under the only integral stable matching $\mu_1 =\{(m_1,w_1), (m_2,w_2),(m_3,w_3)\}$, all agents get a utility of $4$.
+This is the maximum possible utility for $m_1$ and $w_2$.
+Under the stable matching $\mu$ (defined in the previous observation), $m_1$ gets a utility of $\sfrac{1}{6}$, $w_2$ gets a utility of $\sfrac{13}{6}$, both of which are lower than their utility under $\mu_1$, while $m_3$ gets a utility of $8$ and $w_3$ gets a utility of $10$.
+As a result, both $m_3$ and $w_3$ are better off under $\mu$, whereas $m_1$ and $w_2$ prefer $\mu_1$.

-These observations demonstrate that the space of stable fractional matchings can be unintuitive, even under strict preferences.
-Finding a stable fractional matching which is not integral is not straightforward.
-Given any integral matching, it is not clear how to see whether it is present in the support of a stable fractional matching.
+These observations demonstrate that the space of stable fractional matchings is somewhat unintuitive, even under strict preferences which makes finding a stable non-integral, fractional matching non-obvious.
+Given any integral matching, it is not clear how to see whether or not it is present in the support of a stable fractional matching.
 Further, if so, what should be the weight on this matching.
-Our analysis of the incentive compatibility of stable fractional matching procedures proposes a way to overcome these hurdles.
+Our analysis on the incentive compatibility of stable fractional matching procedures provides a way to overcome these hurdles.